kaunel85/ong-bylaws/bylaws.md

 2. The bylaws of the chapter shall be subject to annual review by the Executive Committee and the Chapter Advisory Board preceding the academic year.
 The Active Chapter will vote on any changes at the first meeting of the academic year.

-3. Bylaws may be amended with a 66% vote of the Active Chapter.
+3. Bylaws may be amended with a 66% + 1  vote of the Active Chapter.

-4. Disciplinary actions as stated in these Bylaws may be enacted with a majority vote of the Active Chapter, or a 100% vote of the Executive Committee.
+4. Disciplinary actions as stated in these Bylaws may be enacted with a majority vote of the Active Chapter.

 5. A bylaw may be vetoed by a 75% vote of the Active Chapter or a 100% vote of the Executive Committee; except where the Active Chapter size is less than 20 members, where a 75% vote of the Active Chapter excluding the Executive Committee is required to veto.